Skip to content

 Take pictures of the house when you move in for reference, in case you are sent a bill for damage you didn’t do and advise the landlord if any repairs need doing throughout the year.

 Most houses were designed for families, so it could be that some rooms can only fit a single bed in them whilst others have an en-suite bathroom.
-Once you’ve found a house that you all agree on you’ll need to decide how you will divvy up the bedrooms.
+Once you’ve found a house that you all agree on, you’ll need to decide who will stay in which room.

 It might be that you decide to split the rent so that someone with a large room pays slightly more than the person who gets the box room.
 Or you could pull names out of a hat and keep your fingers crossed that you get the option you want.